wehooper4/Meshtastic-Hardware/NewtPi/readme.md

 ## Overview
-The NewtPi is a 2 Watt 915mhz Amateur Radio (Part 97) SX1262 development board in Raspberry Pi HAT form factor.
+The NewtPi is a 2 Watt 915MHz Amateur Radio (Part 97) SX1262 development board in a Raspberry Pi HAT form factor.

-This is a simple “dumb” radio module, the software or "firmware" to drive it run as a application on the host Raspbery PI or other SBC.
-This gives the end operator the ability to use this with their favrote open sourve amiture radio projects (Meshtastic, Lora-APRS, ect) or develop thir own experimental radio software.
+This is a simple “dumb” radio module.
+The software or "firmware" to drive it runs as an application on the host Raspberry Pi or other SBC.
+This gives the end operator the ability to use this with their favorite open-source amateur radio projects (Meshtastic, LoRa-APRS, etc.) or to develop their own experimental radio software.

 ## Hardware Features
 * E22-900M33S Radio Module with 33dbm PA and LNA